Documentation

 try {

-const password = await retrieveSecret(credential);
+const { plaintext: password } = await retrieveSecret(credential);

 await db.connect({ password });